ioshY-k/piece-of-snake/GamedesignDocument.md

   - When your head passes your body, all fruits move toward you

 - **Bodymod Amplifier**
   - Bodymods cover double the snake's length
-  - → Then: triple the length

 ---